 The existing house will have a number of alterations on the south elevation.
-A pair of new full height windows will replace a single window on the west end of the south elevation on the first story.
-These windows will be wood, but the configuration and type is unclear.
+A pair of wood windows will replace an existing single window on the west end of the south elevation on the first story.
+These windows were previously shown as full length windows.
 As on the front, the porch will be supported by wood columns with a wood railing and metal clad hip roof.
-Unlike the front which has a solid brick foundation, the porch will have brick piers on the side.
+Unlike the front which has a solid brick foundation, the porch will have brick piers and or wood piers on the side.